OpenEvalProject/evals/manuscripts/elife-102222/v1/manuscript.md

 In summary, DNT-2A neurons are connected to DANs, DAL, and MB KCs, all of which express DNT-2 receptors Toll-6 and kek-6 and belong to a dopaminergic as well as associative learning and memory circuit.
 Furthermore, DNT-2A and PAM neurons form bidirectional connectivity.
 Finally, DNT-2 and dopamine regulate each other: DNT-2 increased dopamine levels (Figure 2E), and in turn dopamine via Dop2R inhibited cAMP signalling in DNT-2A neurons (Figure 2F).
 That is, an amplification was followed by negative feedback.
 This suggested that a dysregulation in this feedback loop could have consequences for dopamine-dependent behaviours and for circuit remodelling by the DNT-2 growth factor.

-## DNT-2 and Toll-6 maintain survival of PAM dopaminergic neurons in the adult brain
+### DNT-2 and Toll-6 maintain survival of PAM dopaminergic neurons in the adult brain

 We showed earlier that DNT-2 and PAM DANs are connected, so we next asked whether loss of function for DNT-2 or Toll-6 would affect PAMs.
 In wild-type flies, PAM-DAN number can vary between 220 and 250 cells per Drosophila brain, making them ideal to investigate changes in cell number (Liu et al., 2012).
 Maintenance of neuronal survival is a manifestation of structural brain plasticity in mammals, where it depends on the activity-dependent release of the neurotrophin BDNF (Lu et al., 2005; Wang et al., 2022).
 Importantly, cell number can also change in the adult fly as neuronal activity can induce neurogenesis via Toll-2, whereas DANs are lost in neurodegeneration models (Feany and Bender, 2000; Li et al., 2020).
 Thus, we asked whether DNT-2 influences PAM-DAN number in the adult brain.
 We used THGal4; R58E02Gal4 to visualise nuclear Histone-YFP in DANs (Figure 3A) and counted automatically YFP+ PAMs using a purposely modified DeadEasy plug-in developed for the adult fly brain (Li et al., 2020).
 DeadEasy plug-ins were developed and used before to count cells labelled with sparsely distributed nuclear markers in embryos (Zhu et al., 2008; Forero et al., 2009; Forero et al., 2010a; Forero et al., 2010b; McIlroy et al., 2013), larvae (Kato et al., 2011; Forero et al., 2012; Losada-Perez et al., 2016), and adult (Li et al., 2020) Drosophila brains.
 Here, we show that DNT237/DNT218 mutant adult brains had fewer PAMs than controls (Figure 3B).
 Similarly, Toll-6 RNAi knock-down in DANs also decreased PAM neuron number (Figure 3C).
 DAN loss was confirmed with anti-TH antibodies and counted manually as there were fewer TH+ PAMs in DNT237/DNT218 mutants (Figure 3D).
 Importantly, PAM cell loss was rescued by over-expressing activated Toll-6CY in DANs in DNT-2 mutants (Figure 3D).
 Altogether, these data showed that DNT-2 functions via Toll-6 to maintain PAM neuron survival.

 ![Figure 3.](https://cdn.elifesciences.org/articles/102222/elife-102222-fig3-v1.jpg)

 **Figure 3.:** (A) Illustration of PAM neuronal cell bodies and experimental temporal profile.
 DANs are shown in green, DNT-2A neurons in magenta, and MB in dark grey.
 The left hemisphere shows the anterior brain with PAL and PAM DAN neurons (green) and DNT-2 neurons (magenta); the right shows the posterior brain, with the calyx and other DAN neurons (PPM1, PPM2, PPM3, PPL1, PPL2, green).
 (B–D) Fruit flies were kept constantly at 25°C, from development to adult.
 Analyses done in adult brains.
-(B) DNT-2 mutants had fewer histone-YFP+-labelled PAM neurons (37/DNT-218THGAL4, R58E02-GAL4>hisYFP).
+(B) DNT-237/DNT-218 mutants had fewer histone-YFP+-labelled PAM neurons (THGAL4, R58E02-GAL4>hisYFP).
 Unpaired Student’s t-test.
 (C) Toll-6 RNAi knock-down in all DANs (THGAL4, R58E02-GAL4>hisYFP, Toll-6 RNAi) reduced Histone-YFP+-labelled PAM cell number.
 Unpaired Student’s t-test.
-(D) DNT-2 mutants had fewer PAMs stained with anti-TH antibodies.
-Over-expressing 37/DNT-218Toll-6 in DANs (CYTHGAL4, R58E02 GAL4>hisYFP, Toll-6) rescued TH+ PAM neurons in CYDNT-2 mutants, demonstrating that DNT-2 functions via Toll-6 to maintain PAM cell survival.
+(D) DNT-237/DNT-218 mutants had fewer PAMs stained with anti-TH antibodies.
+Over-expressing Toll-6CY in DANs (THGAL4, R58E02 GAL4>hisYFP, Toll-6CY) rescued TH+ PAM neurons in DNT-237/DNT-218 mutants, demonstrating that DNT-2 functions via Toll-6 to maintain PAM cell survival.
 Welch ANOVA p<0.0001, post hoc Dunnett test.
-(37/DNT-218E–H) Adult-specific restricted over-expression or knock-down at 30°C using the temperature-sensitive GAL4 repressor tubGAL80. (tsE) Adult-specific DNT-2 RNAi knock-down in DNT-2 neurons decreased Tomato+ PAM cell number (tubGAL80).
-Unpaired Student’s ts, R58E02-LexA, DNT-2 GAL4>LexAOP-Tomato, UAS DNT-2-RNAit-test, p=0.005.
-(F) Adult-specific Toll-6 RNAi knock-down in Toll-6 heterozygous mutant flies in DANs, reduced Histone-YFP+ PAM cell number (31tubGAL80).
-Unpaired Student’s ts; THGAL4, R58E02-GAL4>hisYFP, Toll-6 RNAi/Toll631t-test.
+(E–H) Adult-specific restricted over-expression or knock-down at 30°C using the temperature-sensitive GAL4 repressor tubGAL80ts.
+(E) Adult-specific DNT-2 RNAi knock-down in DNT-2 neurons decreased Tomato+ PAM cell number (tubGAL80ts, R58E02-LexA, DNT-2 GAL4>LexAOP-Tomato, UAS DNT-2-RNAi).
+Unpaired Student’s t-test, p=0.005.
+(F) Adult-specific Toll-6 RNAi knock-down in Toll-631 heterozygous mutant flies in DANs, reduced Histone-YFP+ PAM cell number (tubGAL80ts; THGAL4, R58E02-GAL4>hisYFP, Toll-6 RNAi/Toll631).
+Unpaired Student’s t-test.
 (G) PAMs were visualised with anti-TH.
-Left: tubGAL80 knock-down decreased TH+ PAM cell number.
-Unpaired Student’s ts, Toll-6>Toll-6-RNAit-test.
-Right: tubGAL80 knock-down decreased TH+ PAM cell number, whereas ts, DNT-2>DNT-2-RNAiDNT-2FL over-expression increased PAM cell number.
+Left: tubGAL80ts, Toll-6>Toll-6-RNAi knock-down decreased TH+ PAM cell number.
+Unpaired Student’s t-test.
+Right: tubGAL80ts, DNT-2>DNT-2-RNAi knock-down decreased TH+ PAM cell number, whereas DNT-2FL over-expression increased PAM cell number.
 Kruskal–Wallis ANOVA, p=0.0001, post hoc Dunn’s test.
-(H) Adult-specific tubGAL80 knock-down increased the number of apoptotic cells in the brain labelled with anti-DCP-1.
+(H) Adult-specific tubGAL80ts, DNT-2>DNT-2RNAi knock-down increased the number of apoptotic cells in the brain labelled with anti-DCP-1.
 Dcp-1+ cells co-localise with anti-TH at least in PAM clusters.
 One-way ANOVA, p<0.0001, post hoc Bonferroni’s multiple comparisons test.
-DANs>histone-YFP: all dopaminergic neurons expressing histone-YFP, genotype: ts, DNT-2>DNT-2RNAiTHGal4 R58E02Gal4>UAS-histoneYFP.
+DANs>histone-YFP: all dopaminergic neurons expressing histone-YFP, genotype: THGal4 R58E02Gal4>UAS-histoneYFP.
 PAMsLexA>tomato: restricted to PAM DANs: R58E02LexA >LexAop-nlstdTomato.
 Controls: GAL4 drivers crossed to wild-type Canton-S. Scale bars: (B–G) 30 µm; (H) 20 µm.
 Graphs show boxplots around the median. p-values over graphs in (D, G right, H) refer to group analyses; stars indicate multiple comparisons tests. *p<0.05, **p<0.01, ***p<0.001.
-For further genotypes, sample sizes, and statistical details, see Supplementary file 2.Figure 3—source code 1.Figure 3—source code 2.Figure 3—source code 3.Figure 3—source data 1.Figure 3B.Figure 3—source data 2.Figure 3C.Figure 3—source data 3.Figure 3D.Figure 3—source data 4.Figure 3E.Figure 3—source data 5.Figure 3F.Figure 3—source data 6.Figure 3G.Figure 3—source data 7.Figure 3H.
+For further genotypes, sample sizes, and statistical details, see Supplementary file 2.

 To ask whether DNT-2 could regulate DAN number specifically in the adult brain, we used tubGal80ts to conditionally knock-down gene expression in the adult.
 PAMs were visualised with either R58E02LexA>LexAop-nls-tdTomato or THGal4; R58E02Gal4>histone-YFP and counted automatically.
 Adult-specific DNT-2 RNAi knock-down decreased Tomato+ PAM cell number (Figure 3E).
 Similarly, RNAi Toll-6 knock-down in DANs also decreased PAM neuron number (Figure 3F).
 Furthermore, knock-down of either Toll-6 or DNT-2 in the adult brain caused loss of PAM neurons visualised with anti-TH antibodies and counted manually (Figure 3G).
 Cell loss was due to cell death as adult-specific DNT-2 RNAi knock-down increased the number of apoptotic cells labelled with anti-Drosophila Cleave caspase-1 (DCP-1) antibodies compared to controls, including Dcp-1+ PAMs and other TH+ cells (Figure 3H).
 Dcp-1+ cells also included TH-negative cells, consistent with the expression of Toll-6 and kek-6 also in other cell types.
 In contrast, DNT-2FL over-expression in DNT2 neurons did not alter the incidence of apoptosis (Figure 3G), consistently with the fact that DNT-2FL spontaneously cleaves into the mature form (McIlroy et al., 2013; Foldi et al., 2017).
 Instead, and importantly, over-expression of DNT-2FL increased PAM cell number (Figure 3G).
 Thus, DNT-2 and Toll-6 knock-down specifically in the adult brain induced apoptosis and PAM-neuron loss, whereas DNT-2 gain of function increased PAM cell number.

 Altogether, these data showed that PAM cell number is plastic, sustained PAM neuron survival in development, and in the adult brain depends on DNT-2 and Toll-6, and a reduction in their levels causes DAN cell loss, characteristic of neurodegeneration.

-## DNT-2 and its receptors are required for arborisations and synapse formation
+### DNT-2 and its receptors are required for arborisations and synapse formation

 We next asked whether DNT-2, Toll-6, and Kek-6 could influence dendritic and axonal arbours and synapses of DANs (Figure 4A).
 Visualising the pre-synaptic reporter Synaptotagmin-GFP (Syt-GFP) in all DANs (with THGal4; R58E02Gal4), we found that DNT-218/DNT-237 mutants completely lacked DAN synapses in the MBβ,β' and γ lobes (Figure 4B).
 Interestingly, DAN connections at α,α' lobes were not affected (Figure 4B).
 This shows that DNT-2 is required for synaptogenesis and connectivity of DANs to MB β,β' and γ lobes.

 ![Figure 4.](https://cdn.elifesciences.org/articles/102222/elife-102222-fig4-v1.jpg)

 **Figure 4.:** (A) Illustration showing the regions of interest (ROIs) (dashed lines) used for the analyses, corresponding to dendrites and axonal endings of PAMs and axonal terminals of PPL1ped neurons.
-(B–F) Fruit flies were kept constantly at 25°C. (B) Complete loss of DAN synapses (THGAL4, R58E02GAL4>syt-GFP) onto α,β MB lobe in DNT-237/DNT-2 null mutants.
-(18C) Toll-6 RNAi knock-down in PAM β2β’2 neurons (MB301B>FB1.1, Toll-6-RNAi) decreased dendrite complexity.
+(B–F) Fruit flies were kept constantly at 25°C. (B) Complete loss of DAN synapses (THGAL4, R58E02GAL4>syt-GFP) onto α,β MB lobe in DNT-237/DNT-218 null mutants.
+(C) Toll-6 RNAi knock-down in PAM β2β’2 neurons (MB301B>FB1.1, Toll-6-RNAi) decreased dendrite complexity.
 Unpaired Student’s t-test.
 (D) Over-expression of cleaved DNT-2CK in PAM β2β’2 neurons (MB301B>CD8-GFP, DNT-2CK) increased dendrite complexity.
 Unpaired Student’s t-test.
 Same magnification as (C).
 (E, E’, F) PPL1ped axonal misrouting was visualised with split-GAL4 MB320CGal4>FlyBow1.1.
 Images show PPL1-γped neurons and some PPL1-α2α’2.
 (E,E’) RNAi knock-down of Toll-6, kek-6 or both (e.g. MB320CGal4>FlyBow1.1, Toll-6RNAi) in PPL1-γped neurons caused axonal terminal misrouting (arrows).
 (E’ Higher magnification of E, dotted squares).
 Chi-square for group analysis: p=0.0224, and multiple comparisons Bonferroni correction control vs Toll-6RNAi p<0.01; vs kek-6RNAi p<0.05; vs Toll-6RNAi kek-6RNAi p<0.01, see Supplementary file 2.
 (F) PPL1 misrouting was also induced by over-expressed DNT-2CK or DNT-2FL (e.g. MB320CGal4>FlyBow1.1, DNT-2FL).
 Chi-square for group analysis: p<0.05, Bonferroni correction control vs DNT-2CK ns, vs DNT-2FL *p<0.05, see Supplementary file 2.
 (G) Adult-specific Toll-6 kek-6 RNAi knock-down in PAM neurons decreased size of post-synaptic density sites (PAM >Homer-GCaMP and anti-GFP antibodies).
 Temperature regime shown on the right.
 (C, D) Graphs show boxplots around the median; (G) are boxplots with dot plots.
 (C, D, G) *p<0.05, **p<0.01, ****p<0.0001.
 Scale bars: (B, C, D, E) 30 µm; (E’, F, G) 20 µm.
-For genotypes, sample sizes, and statistical details, see Supplementary file 2.Figure 4—source data 1.Figure 4B.Figure 4—source data 2.Figure 4C.Figure 4—source data 3.Figure 4D.Figure 4—source data 4.Figure 4E.Figure 4—source data 5.Figure 4F.Figure 4—source data 6.Figure 4G.
+For genotypes, sample sizes, and statistical details, see Supplementary file 2.

 PAM-β2β'2 neuron dendrites overlap axonal DNT2 projections.
 Toll-6 RNAi knock-down in PAM -β2β’2 (with split-GAL4 MB301BGal4; Aso et al., 2014a) reduced dendrite complexity (Figure 4C).
 To test whether DNT-2 could alter these dendrites, we over-expressed mature DNT-2CK.
 DNT-2CK is not secreted (from transfected S2 cells), but it is functional in vivo (Zhu et al., 2008; Foldi et al., 2017; Ulian-Benitez et al., 2017).
 Importantly, over-expressed DNT-2CK functions cell-autonomously, whereas DNT-2FL functions also non-autonomously, but they have similar effects (Zhu et al., 2008; Foldi et al., 2017; Ulian-Benitez et al., 2017).
 Over-expression of DNT-2CK in PAM-β2β’2 increased dendrite arbour complexity (Figure 4D).
 Thus, DNT-2 and its receptor Toll-6 are required for dendrite growth and complexity in PAM neurons.